-components.
+plugins.
 Plugins can be loaded at server startup, or loaded and

 supported by this interface include, but are not limited to, storage

-parser plugins, partitioning support, and server
+parser plugins, partitioning support, and server extensions.

 MySQL distributions include several plugins that implement server extensions:

 Plugins for authenticating attempts by clients to connect to MySQL Server.
 Plugins are available for several authentication protocols.
-See Section 6.3.7, “Pluggable Authentication”.
+See Section 6.2.11, “Pluggable Authentication”.

-The following sections describe how to install and uninstall plugins, and how to determine at runtime which plugins are installed and obtain formation about them.
-For information about writing plugins, see Section 24.2, “The MySQL Plugin API”.
+The following sections describe how to install and uninstall plugins, and how to determine at runtime which plugins are installed and obtain information about them.
+For information about writing plugins, see The MySQL Plugin API.